In this post

 Behavioral health services have long been on Medicare’s list of services that could be provided via telemedicine.
 However, Medicare had strict rules about telemedicine, requiring that the patient be at an originating site, such as a hospital or physician’s office–not at home–and in an underserved area.

 Performing an initial evaluation or psychotherapy was not allowed if the patient was at home and this was being done for the convenience of the patient.
-With the declaration of the public health emergency though Medicare has eased its restrictions, as have most private payers.
+With the declaration of the public health emergency Medicare eased its restrictions, as did most private payers.

 Telehealth services that can be provided via audio only